pevolution-ahmed/stock-analytics-elt-data-pipeline/README.md

 ## General Pipeline Structure
-- The pipeline consists of four layers data should go through:
+- The pipeline consists of four layers that data should go through:
     - Extraction and Load
     - Validation and quality gates
     - Transformation